 Any type of animal can be emotional support: dogs, cats, rabbits, mini pigs, guinea pigs, horses, goats, etc. But what is important, ESAs should always be registered.
 In order to do this, the owner has to get a letter from the therapist that claims that the patient requires emotional support.
 And then it is possible to register the pet.
 The process itself is quick and easy and does not demand a lot of time.

 As we’ve already explained in the previous paragraph, service animals and emotional support animals are not the same.
-Emotional support animals do not qualify as service animals under the ADA, that is why they do not have the rights the service dog has.
+Emotional support animals do not qualify as service animals under the ADA, which is why they do not have the rights that service dog has.
 Moreover, they have to be registered.

 While ESAs play the role of moral support for the person, service dogs are trained to perform tasks for those who are disabled.
 The skills they are trained to perform usually depend on the person’s disability.
-For example, they can remind them to take the medicines, warn about the upcoming panic attack, etc.
+For example, they can remind them to take their medicines, warn them about upcoming panic attacks, etc.

-Finally, entities covered by the ADA must modify their policies to permit staying in the hotels/apartments or visiting public establishments such as cafes, restaurants, etc., with a service animal.
+Finally, entities covered by the ADA must modify their policies to permit staying in hotels/apartments or visiting public establishments such as cafes, restaurants, etc., with an ADA animal.
 However, they can refuse to let the person in with an emotional support animal.